 THE LEGEND OF THE GRIZ

-The next day, the townspeople went into the mountains to try to discover the source of all the noise from the previous night and they looked high and low on the mountain.
-One of the men thought he saw a little boy wearing a bear coat and hat nimbly leaping from rock to rock up on the lofty peaks.
+The next day, the townspeople went into the mountains to try to discover the source of all the noise from the previous night and looked high and low for signs of a struggle.
+One of the men thought he saw a little boy wearing a bear coat and hat nimbly leaping from rock to rock, high up on the lofty peaks.
 His friends laughed at him and the incident was soon forgotten.

-Many years later, a group of intrepid ski tourers were bootpacking on the the peaks of the Lizard Range in the midst of a heavy snowstorm.
+Many years later, a group of intrepid ski tourers was bootpacking on the peaks of the Lizard Range in the midst of a heavy snowstorm.
 When they stopped for breath, one of the men glanced up at the peak they were climbing.
 There on the very summit, stood a fantastic sight.
 A man with shoulders six feet wide, carrying a musket eight feet long.
-The bulk of the man's estimated 300 pounds was made to look even more awesome by the bristly, grizzly goat he wore.
-A bear hat was pulled down, shadowing his eyes.
+The bulk of the man's estimated 300 pounds was made to look even more awesome by the bristly, grizzly coat he wore.
+A bearskin hat was pulled down shadowing his eyes.
 As the skiers watched, the man aimed his giant musket into the clouds and fired, causing blankets of snow to fall from the sky above.
 This delighted the skiers who loved that special brand of powder snow.

-In recognition and admiration of the man who became known as 'GRIZ', the town's people held a festival all week.
-Sporting events, competitions, parades and gatherings marked the legend.
+In recognition and admiration of the man who became known as 'GRIZ,' the townspeople held a festival all week.
+Sporting events, competitions, parades, and gatherings marked the legend.
 The citizen who embodied the spirit of the GRIZ through that week was made honorary GRIZ for the rest of the year.
 To this day, this festival continues every March in tribute to our powder king, while the best powder skiing conditions in the west continue to blanket our mountains.